potakhov/svcutil/README.md

 - `Obtain(ctx)`: Obtains an exclusive lease for an ID/IP from the range
 - `Wait(ctx)`: Waits for a lease to become available and obtains it
 - `Close()`: Releases the lease and stops renewal
+- `Done()`: Returns the channel that gets closed in case if lease has been lost.
+Only available if lease was successfully obtained before.

 ### Range